SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 #### V_SYS_CHK_PICK_ORIG_GND_ELEV_DIFF

 This view returns a variety of information using V_SYS_CHK_PICK_ORIG_GND_ELEV as a base.
 It is to be used to evaluate pick errors from D_PICK.

+#### V_SYS_CHK_SCREEN_ASSUMED

+Returns a variety of locational and other information associated with intervals to which an [Assumed Screen] has been assigned; this is used for error checking as these intervals have been seen to be problematic in some cases (usually to do with the observed static water level)

+#### V_SYS_CHK_SEARCH

+This view assembles the names, coordinates and various elevations that can be used when examining issues with, for example, water level surfaces (e.g. the presence of bulleys)

+#### V_SYS_CHK_SEARCH_XYR

+This is a pre-defined routine that allow the user to search within a specified distance (as determined by [SYS_SEARCH_RADIUS]) from specified coordinates (as set by [SYS_SEARCH_XY]).
+Note that both of these constands are found in S_CONSTANT; the latter makes use of both VALF (for the x-coordinate) and VALF2 (for the y-coordinate).
+These would need to be set by the user in advance of using this view.

+Note that this was originally created as a means by which to check on locations based upon a given coordinate in order to fix errors in the calculation of the average water level.

 #### V_SYS_CHK_SPEC_CAP_CALC